npcloud/api/streams-api.md

   "contract": "SVPR",    // Contract symbol "createUser": "111"     //solver's id
-  "price": "0.001",     //solution's price set by the worker "status": "SUBMITTED",     //solution's price set by the worker "solution": {},        //detail of this solution, defined by particular contracts(see contracts document) "createTime": 1233444      //receive time for this solution }
+  "price": "0.001",     //solution's price set by the worker "status": "SUBMITTED",     //status of the solution "solution": {},        //detail of this solution, defined by particular contracts(see contracts document) "createTime": 1233444      //receive time for this solution }